edgedb/easy-edgedb/README.md

 So what this will give is:

 1) The type name for `Ship`,
 2) The properties, and their names.
-But we also use `target`: a `target` is what a property actually is.
+But we also use `target`, which is what a property points to (the part after the `->`).
 For example, the target of `property name -> str` is `std::str`.
 And we want the target name too; without it we'll get an output like `target: schema::ScalarType {id: 00000000-0000-0000-0000-000000000100}`.
 3) The links and their names, and the targets to the links...and the names of *their* targets too.

 With all that together, we get something readable and useful.
 The output looks like this: